rrcobb/crafting-interpreters/README.md

 1. The lexical grammars of Python and Haskell are not regular.
 What does that mean, and why aren’t they?

+- context sensitive, due to significant indentation (for both)

+important alternatives being type 0 (no rules!), context-free but not regular, or context-sensitive

 2. Aside from separating tokens — distinguishing print foo from printfoo — spaces aren’t used for much in most languages.
 However, in a couple of dark corners, a space does affect how code is parsed in CoffeeScript, Ruby, and the C preprocessor.
 Where and what effect does it have in each of those languages?

+not sure for coffeescript or c preprocessor

+spaces affecting parsing in Ruby...
+- tuples vs. function calls
+- more places?

 3. Our scanner here, like most, discards comments and whitespace since those aren’t needed by the parser.
 Why might you want to write a scanner that does not discard those?
 What would it be useful for?